vintonl/EventTrackerProject/README.md

 ### [Part 2 Overview:](https://github.com/vintonl/EventTrackerProject/blob/master/READMEP2.md)

-This program is designed to be a REST API that creates, reads, updates and deletes user and beverage data from a database built using MySQL Workbench and connecting with using Spring Data JPA.
+This program is designed to be a web application that creates, reads, updates and deletes beverage data from a database.
+It was built as a HTML front end with JavaScript by adding scripts to index page.